hujanais/hello-microservices/README.md

 			- wickedcool/hello-microservices-productapi
 			- wickedcool/hello-microservices-mongo
 	```
-	# Step 3.
-On the Pi, I pushed the docker images to the the repository.
+	# On the Pi, I pushed the docker images to the the repository.

 	# login to docker on the Pi.
 	docker login